dee-hms/tang-iam-proxy/README.md

 * `server_bundle.pem`: File that will act as the server certificate
 * `server.key`: File that will be used as the server private key

-## Server execution
+## Proxy execution
-The server has next usage:
+The proxy has next usage:

 ```bash
 $ ./tang-iam-proxy -help